-With a goal to transform the entire company, the new schleich sustainability initiative focuses on making each individual area even more sustainable, from the production of the figurines and playsets all the way through to sales and distribution. schleich’s collaboration with EPEA GmbH will be a driving force behind making all products and packaging Cradle to Cradle-certified by 2027.
+With a goal to transform the entire company, the new schleich sustainability initiative focuses on making each individual area even more sustainable, from the production of the figurines all the way through to sales and distribution. schleich’s collaboration with EPEA GmbH will be a driving force behind making all products and packaging Cradle to Cradle-certified by 2027.
 All schleich packaging will be recyclable by no later than 2025, and from 2023 onwards, the company will only use cardboard that is FSC-certified for its packaging.

 “Sustainability is a journey, and we’ll be taking some important steps along the way in the coming years.
 Our products are so long-lasting and of such high quality that it’s very rare that they’re ever thrown away.
 But should that ever happen, rigorously applying the Cradle to Cradle design principle means that a schleich dinosaur can be made into yet another schleich dinosaur – or a lion, horse or unicorn,” says Dr Philipp Hummel, Head of Sustainability at schleich.